 We will deliver diversity & inclusivity across organisations by addressing, in the first instance the gender imbalance that exists.

 We aim over the next 3 years to have enough companies and organisations signed up to the Charter that it will be the ‘norm’ to have the Diversity Mark, rather than the exception for all significant and progressive organisations and businesses in the UK and Ireland.

 Diversity Mark was founded in 2016 by Women in Business NI after they launched their first manifesto with one of their four main pillars being Diversity.
 The Diversity Mark, the first of its kind was developed by Women in Business NI, Queen’s University Belfast, the Northern Ireland Civil Service, Gilbert-Ash, David Gavaghan and Allstate NI and was launched in September 2017.

-The successful launch resulted in many local businesses applying for membership with eleven receiving Bronze Charter Mark Awards at the first Diversity Mark Awards lunch in May 2018.
+The successful launch resulted in many local businesses signing up to be a signatory with eleven receiving the Bronze Accreditation at the first Diversity Mark Awards lunch in May 2018.

 Three years after the launch eighty progressive companies from all business sectors have signed the Charter with many having achieved the Bronze Accreditation.
 In June 2020 Allstate NI were the first company to be awarded the Silver Diversity Mark.